-To protect the safety and privacy of our students and staff, to reduce disruption of the learning environment of the whole school, and to teach responsible use of devices, SBDHS prohibits the use of cellphones and all electronic communication devices in school during class time, and at all school events throughout the regular school day, including TA.
-During these times, the phone in the General Office may be used by students (with permission) to call home.
-The General Office will relay messages to students in the event of an emergency.
+To protect the safety and privacy of our students and staff, to reduce disruption of the learning environment of the whole school, and to teach responsible use of devices, SBDHS prohibits the use of mobile electronic devices in school during class time, and at all school events throughout the regular school day.
+During these times, the telephone in the General Office may be used by students (with permission) to call home.
+The General Office will relay incoming messages for students in the event of an emergency.